Overview

 More websites and sources

 The Acropolis consists of a number of structures, most of which were decorated with uniquely beautiful yet thematically linked sculptures.
 But a number of them were taken away from the Acropolis by European travellers in the 19th century.
-Sculptures and architectural members were removed from all four major structures of the Acropolis: the Parthenon, the Erechtheion, the temple of Athena Nike, and the Propylaea.
+Sculptures and architectural members were removed from all four major structures of the Acropolis:

 The Parthenon sculptures consist of the sculptures of three discrete sets: